maytin0/2D-TypingGame/README.md

 # 2D-TypingGame
-Plane is dropping bombs to city and you have to deactivate the bomb until it reaches the city.
-Type fast
+Plane is dropping bombs on city and you have to deactivate the bomb until it reaches the buildings.
+Type fast...